Here are some things to keep in mind when you rent a single-occupancy room through the International Housing Office.

 As a tenant, you are responsible for your accommodation, and this is irrespective of whether you or your friends are to blame for any damage.
 Furthermore, no consideration can be taken in relation to whether the damage was caused by a deliberate act, through carelessness or by accident.
 As the legal tenant, you will be held responsible for payment.
 Neither can the IHO be held responsible for any theft or loss of your personal possessions.
 As you will not have a Swedish social security number, you might find it difficult to take out insurance in Sweden.
 Therefore, we recommend that you think carefully about your insurance situation before you leave home.

 Internet is provided solely through the internet company Bredband2, and our block agreement with them.
 Internet is included as part of the rent and cannot be excluded.

 Your Internet connection should be on and running when you arrive, and all you will need is a computer and a LAN-cable to connect.
 Note: There is no wifi in your rooms.

 You can find information about how to get started with your Bredband2 internet connection in this Support guide.

 If you lose your key(s), you should contact the IHO immediately.
 You will have to cover the cost of changing the locks on your door.
 This is mandatory no matter how you lose your key.
 The price of changing a lock starts at 1500 SEK and depends on which key you lose.
 If you have locked yourself out, you can borrow a spare key for the day.

 As a tenant you are responsible for your own room cleaning, preferably regularly during your stay.
 You are also responsible for keeping the fridges, freezers and ovens clean.
-The common room, kitchen and corridor however will be cleaned weekly by a Bostaden cleaning team to maintain a clean standard and good living conditions in the common areas.
+The floors of the common room, kitchen and corridor however will be cleaned weekly by a Bostaden cleaning team to maintain a clean standard and good living conditions in the common areas.

 It is prohibited to smoke in your room and in the common areas.